black-parrot/black-parrot/STYLE_GUIDE.md

 - Use localparam keyword for derived parameters and input parameters that should not be set by the party instantiating the module.
 - Localparams in port lists are allowed, but only for sizing ports.
 Other generated localparams should go near their consumers.
-- Prefer input [1:0] to input logic [1:0] and output [1:0] to output logic [1:0]
-    - Ports with no type default to 'wire'.
-This forces you to use an 'assign' for outputs, preventing inferred latches.
-Since BSG style is to latch inputs and have combinatorial outputs, this style conveys hardware intent.
 - Ports and parameters should not have the module name as a prefix, since that is redundant.
 In some cases, the wires in the parent module may use the module name of the child to disambiguate.

         module foo